simvisa logo

 If approved, the investor and, if any, the investor’s spouse and children under the age of 21 will receive conditional permanent residence and thus green cards that expire in 2 years.
 In the 90-day period prior to the expiration of the 2-year green card, a petition to remove conditions on residence must be filed.

-These visas are granted to Australian nationals with advanced degrees temporarily entering the U.S. to engage in a specialty occupation.
+• E-3 Visa: Australian nationals with advanced degrees temporarily entering the U.S. to engage in a specialty occupation may be eligible for E-3 visas.

 Secure Your Family's Immigration Future